-- Or mix 10oz can of evaporated milk
+- 10oz can of evaporated milk

-Into a pan add 1 cup corn flour and 2½ cups water, mix well whilst cold, place on a hot flame, keep stirring until the mixture turns from white to colourless (like petroleum jelly).
+Into a pan add 1 cup corn flour and 2½ cups water, mix well until cornflour has dissolved.

 Add half a cup of the milk mixture in a tall serving glass.

-Add 1tbs pre-soaked basil seeds.
+Add some pre-soaked basil seeds.

-Add 3tbs of the noodles.
+Add 3 tbs of the noodles.